Blencathra Hike

 The car park on the top side of Threlkeld, just up round from the Horse & Farrier Inn, also on Blease Road, has a scenic woodland path out onto the mountain, from where you can choose from four routes to Blencathra summit.

 The car parks to the east, right in the image below, are at the White Horse Inn.
-One car park is a large layby across the road from the inn, one is the inn car park that should only be used if you are using the inn for drinks and snacks after the hike, and there is another car park about one third of a mile up the hill road next to the White Horse Inn.
+One car park is a large layby across the road from the Inn, one is the Inn car park that should only be used if you are using the inn for drinks and snacks after the hike, and there is another car park about one third of a mile up the hill road next to the White Horse Inn.

 The car parks by the White Horse Inn are used for hiking up the steady east side Scales Fell, and the dangerous Sharp Edge round on the north side.
 Only hike Sharp Edge if you have a head for heights, and like a fair amount of danger.
 Sharp Edge Photos.